Hawise, Countess of Aumale

 Hawise, Countess of Aumale (c.
-1160 - 11 March 1214) was ruling Countess of Aumale, (suo jure) from 1179 until 1194, in co-regency with her husbands.
+1160 – 11 March 1214) was ruling Countess of Aumale, (suo jure) from 1179 until 1194, in co-regency with her husbands.
 She was an heiress of the highest social standing and the greatest financial holdings, and became Countess of Essex by her marriage to William de Mandeville, 3rd Earl of Essex.

 Early life

 Hawise was the daughter and sole heiress of William le Gros, Count of Aumale and his wife Cicely, daughter and co-heiress of the William fitz Duncan, son of Duncan II of Scotland.
 Hawise was therefore the great-granddaughter of the King of Alba.

-She was named after her paternal grandmother, Hawise de Mortimer, daughter of Ranulph de Mortimer.
+Hawise was named after her paternal grandmother, Hawise de Mortimer, daughter of Ranulph de Mortimer.

 First marriage

 Hawise was Countess in her own right (suo jure) when she married, on 14 January 1180, to William, Earl of Essex.
 On his death late in 1189 the widowed Hawise was described by the monk and chronicler Richard of Devizes as "a woman who was almost a man, lacking nothing virile except the virile organs."
 In addition to her inherited lands in Normandy and England (which included the Honour of Holderness, in the eastern part of Yorkshire), Hawise received in dower one-third of the substantial Mandeville estates, making her a wealthy widow with powerful connections.

 There were no children from the marriage, "raising concern about the succession to both the earldom of Essex and the patrimony of Aumale".
 After a widowhood of less than a year, Hawise remarried.